rhpit/paws/doc/create_group.rst

 .. attention::

-	One thing to note is if your group contains a number of winsetup tasks.
+	One thing to note is if your group contains a number of configure tasks.
 You will need to keep all the PowerShell scripts and necessary variable files stored within your user directory where your group file is located.